centreon/centreon-documentation/versioned_docs/version-23.04/migrate/migrate-from-3-4.md

 ## Prerequisites

-The following procedure only applies to migration from a Centreon 3.4 platform installed on a 64-bit GNU/Linux distribution other than CentOS / Oracle Linux / RHEL 8.
+The following procedure only applies to migration from a Centreon 3.4 platform installed on a 64-bit GNU/Linux distribution other than Oracle Linux / RHEL 8.
 Here are the system requirements:

 | Components      | Version |